sebv/istio-wiki/Dev/Dev-Guide.md

 This document helps you get started developing code for Istio.
-If you follow this guide and find some problem, please [submit an issue](https://github.com/istio/istio/issues/new), so we can improve the document.
+If you follow this guide and find some problem, please take a few minutes to update this page.

 - [Prerequisites](#prerequisites)
   - [Setting up Go](#setting-up-go)